Silverthorne Short-Term Rental Rules

 In sum, the Town has pledged to monitor Silverthorne short-term rental license numbers on a routine basis, and it will revisit the issue if the number of licenses starts to approach the new caps.
 At present then, it's business as usual, and the Town continues to receive, evaluate and process new Silverthorne short-term rental license applications.

 No Caps on Silverthorne Short-Term Rental Nights

-At present, there are also no caps on the number of rental nights for Silverthorne short-term rentals.
+There are also currently no caps on the number of rental nights for Silverthorne short-term rentals.
 Silverthorne permits short-term rental owners a potentially unlimited number of rental days in any calendar year.

 Need Help Understanding Silverthorne Short-Term Rentals?

 If you’re interested in further discussing local real estate and how STR license changes might potentially affect your decision to buy or sell a property in Silverthorne, please don’t hesitate to contact Philip for help.
-After all, if you made it to this point, you’ll agree I’ve written "the book" when it comes to Frisco short-term rental rules!
+After all, if you made it to this point, you’ll agree I’ve written "the book" when it comes to Silverthorne short-term rental rules!